redminehappiestminds/redmine_issues_from_excel/README.md

 ## Installation

-* Compatible with redmine 2.6.0 and Rails 3.
+* Compatible with redmine 3 and Rails 4.
 * Clons the plugin into the plugins directory

   ```
-    cd redmine-2.6.0
+    cd redmine
     cd plugins/
     git clone git://github.com/redminehappiestminds/redmine_issues_from_excel.git
   ```